stormpath/stormpath-django/README.md

 ## Installation and requirements

-The only requirement needed to run django-stormpath is Stormpath SDK for Python.
+The only requirement needed to run stormpath-django is Stormpath SDK for Python.
 Please note that at least version 1.0.1 of Stormpath is required.